WallaceBarrosDev/javascript/README.md

-# For in e For of
+# Fior in e For of

 ## For in
 - itera os indices de um array